psevestre/openid-fapi/Financial_API_WD_001.md

 The Financial API aims to provide specific implementation guidelines for financial services to adopt for use cases of online banking by developing a REST/JSON data model protected by specified OAuth profile that is secure.

 This document is Part 1 of 5 that specifies the Financial API and it provides a profile of OAuth that is suitable to be used in the access of Read-Only financial data.
-A higher level of security profile suitable for Read and Write Access APIs are provided in Part 2 and Part 3/4/5 provides the data schema for specific use-cases.
+A higher level of security profile suitable for Read and Write Access APIs are provided in Part 2 and Part 3/4/5 provides the data schema for specific use cases.

 ### Notational Conventions